Characteristics

 Stable

 Insertion sort is stable.
 Numbers with the same value appears in the output array as they appear in the input array.
-Let's take an input array A = [3, 0, 3].
-In the input array the value 3 occurs 2 times; at index 0 and 2.
-Insertion sort ensures that in the output array the occurrences of 3 are placed as same order as of the input array.
+Let's take an input array A = [3, 0, 3]

 In place:

 Insertion sort sorts the input list in place.
 It does not require additional list to sort the elements.
-It only requires a constant amount of additional memory space O(1).
+It only requires a constant amount of additional memory space O(1)

 Quadratic time complexity